 Digital Object Identifier (DOI)

 Sternlicht, Daniel D. and de Moustier, Christian, "Near bottom sediment characterization offshore SW San Clemente Island" (2002).
-Center for Coastal and Ocean Mapping.
+IEEE Oceans.
 257.